 The Council will use an investment benchmark to assess the performance of its portfolio.
-The benchmarks will be 7 day and 3 month LIBID uncompounded.
+The benchmarks will be 7 day and 3 month LIBID uncompounded for the time being.
+Publication of official LIBOR figures (and related LIBID calculations) will cease in 2022 and be replaced with SONIA (Sterling Overnight Index Average), which is the risk-free rate for sterling markets administered by the Bank of England.